devibole/mr_breast_cancer/README.md

 ## Important Path Note

 Many scripts in this repository were developed in the original NIH/HPC project environment and therefore contain hardcoded absolute paths.
-These paths are preserved for provenance, but they must be updated before rerunning the code in a new local, cluster, or cloud environment.

 In the cleaned scripts added here, those paths are grouped in a single `config` block near the top of each file.